m0dusX/12_image_resize/README.rst

 How to use
 -------------

-Place image_resize.py.py somewhere.
+Place image_resize.py somewhere.
 Then run command line, go to folder in which you moved script and execute it with desired parameters.

-``$ python image_resize.py [-h] [--width int] [--height int] [--scale int] [--output str] <path_to_original_image>``
+``$ python image_resize.py [optional_arguments] <path_to_original_image>``
-    Create a new virtualenv environment named *<name>*.
-The environment will be created in WORKON_HOME.
+    Create a new resized image named accordingly to filename from *<path_to_original_image>*.

-    ``mkvirtualenv`` options:
+    ``image_resize.py`` optional arguments:

-      -h                    Print help text.
+      --height              new height of image
-      -a project_path       Associate existing path as project directory -i package            Install package in new environment.
-This option can be repeated to install more than one package.
+      --width               new width of image
-      -r requirements_file  requirements_file is passed to
+      --scale               new scale of image
-                            pip install -r requirements_file
+                            --scale argument cannot be used with --height or --width arguments --output              output folder for converted file (without filename) if

     any other options are passed on to the ``virtualenv`` command.